nirvikalpa7/SimpleCopier/readme.txt

 === In the next version ===

 1) Add more unit tests.
-2) Probably an error system for the library copylib.cpp and GUI cpp files need to be brought to uniformity.
+2) System of errors in the app have got tricky and complicated.
+Error system for the library copylib.cpp and GUI cpp files need to be brought to uniformity.
 Try to create a single enum for errors in the program (or two enums for GUI level and low level).